ganbarodigital/php-mv-defensive/docs/V1/Assurances/EnsureAnyOneOf.md

      *        a list of the assurances to apply
      * @param FactoryList|null $exceptions
      *        the functions to call when we want to throw an exception
-     * @return EnsureAllOf
+     * @return EnsureAnyOneOf
      */
     public static function apply($assurances, FactoryList $exceptions = null);

     /**
-     * throws exceptions if any of our assurances are not met *
+     * throws exception if none of our assurances are met *
      * @param  mixed $data
-     *         the data to be examined by each requirement in turn
+     *         the data to be examined by each assurance in turn
      * @param  string $fieldOrVarName
      *         what is the name of $data in the calling code?
      * @return void